 In this technique, guide the individual for deep breathing and imagining a scene that makes him feel comfortable and safe.

-In this technique, fix the gaze of the individual on one of his fingers by keeping the forearm vertical, continue doing this, then stops when the hand of the individual becomes heavy and starts drifting downward.
+In this technique, fix the gaze of the individual on one of his fingers by keeping the forearm vertical, continue doing this, then stop when the hand of the individual becomes heavy and starts drifting downward.
 Thus, hypnosis is achieved when the arm starts drifting downward, and the eyes become heavy and close.

 Impact of Hypnosis